 Pacific Seafood BBQ House

-Pacific Seafood BBQ House in Victoria Street is an institution.
+Pacific Seafood BBQ House is an institution.
 Known for its cheap-and-cheerful dining, quality take-away and flock of crimson Peking ducks hanging in the window, despite expansion into the building next door, as well as to a second venue in South Yarra, finding a seat can be a struggle and queues are a regular occurrence.

 Expect to be greeted with a small bowl of pork soup, which is the perfect way to whet your appetite.
 It’s can be a little claustrophobic and the service can be fairly average, but you’ll forgive everything as soon as you take your first bite of the succulent Peking duck pancakes, replete with a generous extra serving of plum sauce.